Monday, 1 Feb 2021 | 4 min read

 Contrastingly, legacy systems are costly to install and expand, and require costly upgrades and maintenance.

-Legacy phone systems rely on copper lines that are vulnerable to inclement weather, power outages or hardware failure.
+Traditional phone systems rely on copper lines that are vulnerable to inclement weather, power outages or hardware failure.
 As hosted PBX systems are generally managed externally, any provider of substance will be well prepared for disruption with automatic failover options.

 If a business relies heavily on voice communication, any kind of disruption could cost the businesses substantially - not just in terms of dollars, but also in customer satisfaction.
 Businesses can easily avoid these disruptions with hosted PBX systems.